Common Signs of Basement Problems

-Water is the essence of life and is of course one of our single most important resources, but unfortunately water is also one of the leading causes for problems and damages to a structure.
-Therefore it is very critical to protect your house from water by controlling and managing the flow and path of water in and around your home, especially houses with basements.
+Water is the essence of life and is, of course, one of our single most important resources, but unfortunately, water is also one of the leading causes of problems and damage to a structure.
+Therefore it is very critical to protect your house from water by controlling and managing the flow and path of water in and around your home, especially in houses with basements.

 Basement Water Problems – Signs & Symptoms

 Efflorescence looks like is a white powdery substance that is commonly found along the surface of concrete walls, concrete block walls, and brick walls.
 While efflorescence is non-toxic, its presence should be alarming being that it is usually a sign of water problems.
 Efflorescence is the formation of mineral deposits (crystalline / salt) that are found within many masonry materials and are pushed to the surface by the force of water.

 - Leaks around basement windows